jongwooksi/jongwooksi/README.md

 📫 Scheduled Papers (TBD)

 - **J. Si** and S. Kim, "Application of Super Resolution in Defect Detection for Industrial Products with Reconstruction Model", International Conference , TBD
-- **J. Si**, S. Yang, D. Kim, and S. Kim, "Metaverse Interview Room Creation with Virtual Interviewer Generation Using Diffusion Model", International Conference , TBD
-- **J. Si**, J. Song, M. Woo, and S. Kim, "Generative AI Models for Virtual Interviewing : Applicability and Performance Comparison", International Conference , TBD
-- **J. Si**,  S. Kim, "Improving Performance of Texture Anomaly Segmentation using Skip-Connection and Statistical Information in DFR", Domestic Conference , TBD
-- D. Kim, **J. Si**, and S. Kim, "Calculation of Product Location Based on Object Detection and Product name recognition through Image Similarity Measurement", Domestic Conference , TBD
-- D. Kim, **J. Si**, and S. Kim, "Performance Comparison of Stable-Diffusion and Text2Human For the Generation of Virtual Interviewers", Domestic Conference , TBD
-- M. Woo, **J. Si**, and S. Kim, "Performance Comparison of Virtual Interviewer Generation Using 2D to 3D Methods with PIFu Series Models", Domestic Conference , TBD
-- **J. Si**, G. Kim, J. Kim, and S. Kim, "Enhanced Location-Based Facility Management in Mobile Environments Using Object Recognition and Augmented Reality", Journal of Korean Institute of Information Technology(JKIIT), Domestic Journal, UnderReview

 📫 Preprint Paper

-- **J. Si** and S. Kim, "Restoration of the JPEG Maximum Lossy Compressed Face Images with Hourglass Block based on Early Stopping Discriminator", https://arxiv.org/abs/2306.12757 (TBD, SCIE)
+- **J. Si** and S. Kim, "Restoration of the JPEG Maximum Lossy Compressed Face Images with Hourglass Block based on Early Stopping Discriminator", https://arxiv.org/abs/2306.12757 (UnderReview, SCIE)
 - **J. Si** and S. Kim, "Chili Pepper Disease Diagnosis via Image Reconstruction Using GrabCut and Generative Adversarial Serial Autoencoder", https://arxiv.org/abs/2306.12057 (TBD, SCIE)
-- **J. Si** and S. Kim, "PP-GAN : Style Transfer from Korean Portraits to ID Photos Using Landmark Extractor with GAN", https://arxiv.org/abs/2306.13418 (TBD, SCIE)
+- **J. Si** and S. Kim, "PP-GAN : Style Transfer from Korean Portraits to ID Photos Using Landmark Extractor with GAN", https://arxiv.org/abs/2306.13418 (UnderReview, SCIE)
-- **J. Si** and S. Kim, "TFR : Texture Defect Detection with 2D Fourier Transform using Normal Reconstructed Template of Simple Autoencoder", http://arxiv.org/abs/2307.04574 (TBD, SCIE)
+- **J. Si** and S. Kim, "TFR : Texture Defect Detection with 2D Fourier Transform using Normal Reconstructed Template of Simple Autoencoder", http://arxiv.org/abs/2307.04574 (UnderReview, SCIE)

 </br>
 :book: Publication

+- **J. Si**, S. Yang, D. Kim, and S. Kim, "Metaverse Interview Room Creation with Virtual Interviewer Generation Using Diffusion Model", IEEE Asia-Pacific Conference on Computer Science and Data Engineering (IEEE CSDE), Accepted

+- **J. Si**, J. Song, M. Woo, D. Kim, Y. Lee, and S. Kim, "Generative AI Models for Virtual Interviewing : Applicability and Performance Comparison", International Conference on Inoovation, Communication and Engineering(IEEE ICICE), Accepted

+- **J. Si**, G. Kim, J. Kim, and S. Kim, "Enhanced Location-Based Facility Management in Mobile Environments Using Object Recognition and Augmented Reality", Journal of Korean Institute of Information Technology(JKIIT), Accepted

+- D. Kim, **J. Si**, S. Lee, and S. Kim, "Calculation of Product Location Based on Object Detection and Product name recognition through Image Similarity Measurement", Proc.
+Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, UnderReview

+- D. Kim, **J. Si**, and S. Kim, "Performance Comparison of Stable-Diffusion and Text2Human For the Generation of Virtual Interviewers", Proc.
+Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, UnderReview

+- M. Woo, **J. Si**, and S. Kim, "Performance Comparison of Virtual Interviewer Generation Using 2D to 3D Methods with PIFu Series Models", Proc.
+Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, UnderReview

+- J. Song, **J. Si**, and S. Kim, "Exploring the Feasibility of Utilizing the GET3D Model for Generating 3D Virtual Interviewers", Proc.
+Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, UnderReview

+- **J. Si**, and S. Kim, "Fine-tuning Using Dreambooth: Focusing on Realistic Virtual Interviewer Generation based on Stable-Diffusion", Proc.
+Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, UnderReview

+- M. Woo, **J. Si**, J. Jo, and S. Kim, "Development of a Chatbot Prototype for Customer Intent Classification in O2O Stores", Proc.
+Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, UnderReview

+- **J. Si**, and S. Kim, "Diffusion Model-Based Data Augmentation for Defect Detection: Inpainting Using Prompts", Domestic Conference, Proc.
+Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, UnderReview

+- S. Yang, **J. Si**, S. Son, and S. Kim, "Implementing Lipsync Technology for Virtual Interviewers Using Digital Humans in the Metaverse Environment", Proc.
+Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, UnderReview

+- S. Son, **J. Si**, S. Kim, "Development of Metaverse Rehabilitation Content for Body Balance and Gait Analysis", Domestic Conference, Proc.
+Of Korean Institute of Information Technology Conference, Vol. 16, No. 2, UnderReview

+- **J. Si**,  S. Kim, "Improving Performance of Texture Anomaly Segmentation using Skip-Connection and Statistical Information in DFR", Domestic Conference", Proc.
+Of Korean Institute of Information, Electronics, and Communication Technology Conference, Vol. 16, No. 2, Accepted

 - **J. Si**, J. Kim, and S. Kim, "Object Detection-Based Cloud System : Efficient Disease Monitoring with Database", Journal of Korea Institute of Information, Electronics, and Communication Technology, Vol. 16, No. 4, pp.210-216, Aug.
 2023

-- **J. Si** and S. Kim, "Defect Detection of Wood Grain Images with Image Gradient Applied to AE-based Generation", IEEE International Conference on Knowledge Innovation and Invention, Aug.
+- **J. Si** and S. Kim, "Defect Detection of Wood Grain Images with Image Gradient Applied to AE-based Generation", IEEE International Conference on Knowledge Innovation and Invention (IEEE ICKII), Aug.
 2023

 - **J. Si**, and S. Kim, "Improving Texture Defect Detection Performance in DRAEM Using Combinations of Masking with High-Pass Emphasis Filtering", Proc.
 Of Korea Society of Computer and Information Conferenece, Vol. 30, No. 2, pp.21-22, Jul.
 2023